brianbarbieri/Advent-of-code-speed-tests/README.md

 # Advent of code speed benchmark
-This repository shows different speeds obtained from solutions to the advent of code competition that were gathered from the internet.
-All the solutions are written in Python 3.X and benchmarked with the timeit library on the on the following system:
+This repository shows different speeds obtained from completed solutions to the advent of code competition that were gathered from the internet.
+All the solutions are written in Python 3.X and benchmarked with the timeit library on the on the following system: <br/>
 Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz, 2808 Mhz, 4 Core(s), 8 Logical Processor(s)

+___

 ### TODO:
 - [ ] 2015